zilverline/sequent/docs/index.md

 **Note:** This documentation applies to the **{{site.github.source.branch}}** branch {: .notice--warning}

-## Tutorials
+## Introduction

-There are several tutorials available:
+There are several guides available:

 ### 1. Getting Started